 - Hermans EJ and Fernández G (2015).
 Heterogeneity of cognitive-neurobiological determinants of resilience.
 Behav Brain Sci.
-38: e103.
+38, Article number: e103.

 - Kalisch R, Müller MB, and Tüscher O (2015).
 A conceptual framework for the neurobiological study of resilience.
 Behav Brain Sci.
-38: e92.
+38, Article number: e92.

 - Kasanova Z et al. (2016).
 Early-Life Stress Affects Stress-Related Prefrontal Dopamine Activity in Healthy Adults, but Not in Individuals with Psychotic Disorder.
 PLoS One.
-11(3): e0150746.
+11(3), Article number: e0150746.

 - Kleim B and Galatzer-Levy IR (2015).
 Appreciating methodological complexity and integrating neurobiological perspectives to advance the science of resilience.
 Behav Brain Sci.
-38: e108.
+38, Article number: e108.

 - Kobylińska D and Karwowska D (2015).
 How automatic activation of emotion regulation influences experiencing negative emotions.
 Front Psychol.
-6: 1628.
+6, Article number: 1628.

 - Schiavone G, Lamichhane B, and Van Hoof C (2017).
 The Double Layer Methodology and the Validation of Eigenbehavior Techniques Applied to Lifestyle Modeling.
-BioMed Research International.
-2017.
-Article ID 4593956: 15 pages.
+BioMed Res Int.
+Article number: 4593956.

 - Walter H, Erk S, and Veer IM (2015).
 The temporal dynamics of resilience: Neural recovery as a biomarker.
 Behav Brain Sci.
-38: e126.
+38, Article number: e126.